weegreenblobbie/p5js-player/README.md

 following features:

 * Play & Stop buttons
-* Multiple sketches may be placed on a single page
+* Multiple sketches may be placed on a single webpage or blog post
 * Easy to include in blog posts, sketch appears where placed

 How to use the widget
 =====================

 1. Upload `p5js-player.js` to your website.

-2. Include the script on your webpage or blog post with code like:
+1. Include the script on your webpage or blog post with code like:
 ```html
     <script type="text/javascript" src="path/to/p5js-player.js"></script>
 ```

-3. Place widget on your webpage or blog post with a `div` element:
+1. Place widget on your webpage or blog post with a `div` element:
 ```html
     <div class="p5js-player" width="400" height="250" sketch="local/001_bouncing_points/index.html"></div>
 ```